willtoth/modem_logger/README.md

 ## Notes

-- **Cold-start site scans are empty.** The EG915U can only report cells its RRC layer has measured.
-Until the modem has attached to the network (Signal polling shows a usable RSSI, or CEREG shows `home`/`roaming`), a site scan typically returns just the serving row.
-Give it ~10 seconds after power-on.
+- **A Full Network Scan takes a while.** `AT+COPS=?` alone can take up to 3 minutes; with a SIM present, each per-PLMN registration adds another 20–35 s.
+Plan for 3–8 minutes total.
+The status label updates per PLMN so you can watch progress.
+- **Without a SIM the modem still camps in LIMSRV mode** on the strongest cell it can find.
+That's where the rich data comes from in no-SIM scans — `QENG="servingcell"` reports state `LIMSRV` plus full cell detail, and `QCELLINFO?` adds intra-frequency neighbour cells (marked `(nbr)` in the Operator column).
+Cross-PLMN data without a SIM is fundamentally limited to whichever cell the modem decides to camp on.
+- **Forbidden PLMNs are skipped.** Rows where `COPS=?` reports `stat=3` are dropped before the registration loop — they would always reject with `+CME ERROR: 30` and waste time.
+- **GSM rows give less detail than LTE.** `QCSQ` and `QENG="servingcell"` are LTE-focused; GSM-only PLMNs show CSQ-derived dBm in the RSRP column and dashes elsewhere.
 - **Only one thing can hold the serial port at a time.** Close any other tool (QNavigator, PuTTY, etc.) before starting the app.
-- **Signal polling and scans are mutually exclusive.** Stop polling before launching a site or PLMN scan.
+- **Signal polling and scans are mutually exclusive.** Stop polling before launching a Full Network Scan.
+- **Data connectivity drops during a scan.** Manual registration to each PLMN tears down whatever data session was active.
+The trailing `AT+COPS=0` restores automatic mode at the end.
 - **EG915U is LTE + GSM only** (Cat 1 bis).
 No UMTS/HSPA.
 Expect `AcT = 0 (GSM)` or `7 (LTE)` in results.

 ## Adding a dependency